 |United States||Canada||Australia||New Zealand|

-Our regular analysis of real, i.e. inflation-adjusted, interest rates in 12 of the world’s industrialised economies compares the range of current long-term, 10-year government bond yields (see table above) with levels from our survey of six months ago.
-From a longer-term historical perspective, an economic paper published in 2016 by the US Federal Reserve Bank of Minneapolis, Real Interest Rates over the Long Run, shows that long-term interest rates in the increasingly integrated G-7 capital markets have all been converging toward low or negative levels since the 1980s.
-The drop in real rates is also related to the low-growth, low-inflation, low-capital-cost, high-liquidity environment which has prevailed since the Global Financial Crisis of 2008-09.
-Now we have entered a new era with the Great Pandemic.
-How will 10-year bond yields behave in a likely extended period of economic, social, political and financial upheaval?
+Our regular analysis of real, i.e. inflation-adjusted, interest rates in 12 of the world’s industrialised economies compares the range of current long-term 10-year government bond yields (see table above) with levels from our survey of six months ago (chart, right).
+From a long-term historical perspective, an economic paper published in 2016 by the US Federal Reserve Bank of Minneapolis, Real Interest Rates over the Long Run, showed that long-term interest rates in increasingly integrated G-7 capital markets have been converging toward low or negative levels since the 1980s.
+However, this scenario has lately been overturned.
+The bond market outlook is being driven by significantly higher inflation, not just for this year, but also over the 10-year forecast horizon (albeit at more modest rates of inflation).
+Bond traders are already declaring this the beginning of a bear market as central banks start hiking interest rates after an extended period of ultra-accommodative monetary conditions.